boog9/decoder-poc/README.md

 `tlbr`.
 This prevents crashes such as ``AttributeError: 'STrack' object has no attribute '_tlwh'``.

+The tracker initialisation automatically inspects the `BYTETracker` constructor to support both the ``high_thresh/low_thresh`` and ``track_thresh`` variants, removing the need for manual configuration when switching forks.

 The detection CLI relies on the official `yolox` package installed from the GitHub repository, while the tracking CLI imports only `bytetrack_vendor.*` from the vendored ByteTrack tree.
 There are no shared